imvks786/ChatAI/README.md

 # ChatAI
+**A generative chat bot developed by Vivek Singh, using Google Gemini API.**
 ![Screenshot 2024-05-21 102239](https://github.com/imvks786/ChatAI/assets/56357173/b5e59dc6-f62f-480e-ae0d-aa5a1e6890d3)

-**ChatAI: A generative chat bot build by Vivek Singh, using Google Gemini API.**
+# Overview
+This project is a Flask-based web application that leverages Google API Gemini (Google Bard) and Google Search API to create a generative chatbot with multiple features.
+The application supports text-to-text conversation, image-to-text conversation, and text-to-speech integration, providing a robust user authentication system and token limit management.
+The token limits reset daily to ensure fair usage.

-# Features:
+# Features
-1. Text to text conversation.
-2. Image to text conversation.
-3. Token limits.
-4. Voice integration (Text to speech).
-5. User authentication system.
-6. Limit will auto reset on next day.
+**Text-to-Text Conversation:** Engage in conversations with the chatbot using text input, powered by Google API Gemini.
+**Image-to-Text Conversation:** Upload images to generate text responses using Google's image processing capabilities.
+**Token Limits:** Manage user interactions with token limits that reset daily.
+**Voice Integration:** Convert text responses to speech using text-to-speech functionality.
+**User Authentication:** Secure user authentication system with registration and login features.
+**Daily Token Reset:** Automatically reset user tokens at the start of each day.
-7. Use the Google Search API for better search results from internet.
+**Google Search Integration:** Enhance responses with better search results from the internet using the Google Search API.

 # Technology used:
 1. Python